NihalJain/opensource-contributions-tracker/README.md

 ## Features

 The tool is designed to track and report contributions to open-source projects on GitHub for one user or a group of users.
-It generates detailed reports on commits, open and closed pull requests, opened and closed issues, code reviews performed, lines of code added and removed, and documentation contributions made by users across various repositories and projects.
+It generates detailed reports on commits, open and closed pull requests, opened and closed issues, code reviews performed, lines of code added and removed made by users across various repositories and projects.
 It also displays summary tables and pie charts to visualize the contributions.
 It groups the contributions by users and projects, making it easy to identify the most active contributors and the most popular projects.
 Also provides insights into the overall contribution metrics like the total number of projects, repositories, and contributions.